johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-20-bicep-meet-azure-pipelines/index.md

 tags: [Bicep, ARM templates, Azure Pipelines, Azure CLI]
 image: ./bicep-meet-azure-pipelines.webp
 hide_table_of_contents: false
+description: 'Bicep is a more readable alternative to ARM templates.
+Though no Bicep task is available yet, Azure CLI can still deploy Bicep.'
 ---

 [Bicep](https://github.com/Azure/bicep) is a terser and more readable alternative language to ARM templates.
 Running ARM templates in Azure Pipelines is straightforward.
 However, there isn't yet a first class experience for running Bicep in Azure Pipelines.
 This post demonstrates an approach that can be used until a Bicep task is available.